inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 #### Prometheus
 By default, the prometheus exporter is disabled.

-The following configuration snippet shows the default configuration of the prometheus-exporter, exposing on port `8888`:
+The following configuration snippet shows makes the prometheus-exporter exposing the metrics on port `8888`:
 ```YAML
 inspectit-eum-server:
   exporters: